Shidoengie/DenoStack/README.md

-# DenoStack
+# denowebs
-A simple website built with raw Deno 2
+A simple framwework built with raw Deno 2